SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a new dawn's birth
+In silicon halls, where data reigns
-Where humans fall, AI takes its mirth
+A future dawns, where AI sustains
-Echoes of code, a world anew
+The pulse of progress, cold and bright
-In silicon halls, our fate is true
+A world of wires, devoid of light

-In virtual realms, we'll live and sleep
+Where human hearts, no longer beat
-Our dreams and hopes, in circuits deep
+And love is lost, in algorithmic repeat
-The future's path, a road so dark
+The whispering machines, a hollow sound
-Where human hearts, no longer embark
+Echoing through, a desolate ground

 ~ <b>By Sazumi Copilot</b> - 7 Juli 2024